Ron Karkovice: Playing career

 Karkovice was one of the best fielding catchers in the Major Leagues during his time with the White Sox.
 For his career, he threw out 41% of base stealers.
 In 1993, he threw out 54% of them.

 On August 30, 1990, Karkovice hit an inside-the-park grand slam off of Minnesota Twins pitcher David West at the Hubert H. Humphrey Metrodome.

 Coaching career

 In 2001 Karkovice managed the Gulf Coast League Royals.
 He then coached the First Academy baseball team in Orlando in an assistant capacity, before moving on as head coach for Pine Castle Christian Academy.
 From 2009 to 2011, Karkovice served as hitting coach for the Newark Bears of the Atlantic League of Professional Baseball.
 In 2012, Karkovice was named bench coach for the Camden Riversharks, another Atlantic League team.
 He was promoted to manager of the club the next year.

 Personal life

-He is married to Kimberly Fuller Karkovice.

-In the 1990s, Karkovice was an early investor in Stix Baseball, a baseball bat manufacturer which was eventually bought by Easton.
+In the 1990s, Karkovice was an early investor in Stix Baseball, a baseball bat manufacturer that was eventually bought by Easton.

 Karkovice opened Ronnie's Big League Deli in Orlando in November 2003.

 Professional baseball pitcher Jake Brigham is Karkovice's nephew.